joeblankenship1/qode/README.md

 ## Getting Started

 These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.
-See deployment for notes on how to deploy the project on a live system.

 ### Prerequisites

-#### Install NodeJs v8.3.0

 In Debian/Ubuntu or macOS

+#### Install NodeJs

 ```
 sudo apt-get update
 sudo apt-get install nodejs